A general Banach-Stone type theorem and applications: Consequences

 A natural goal now is to classify the lattice isomorphisms as given in Theorem \ref{theoremkaplanskywithoutlowerbound}, which is possible when we consider first-countable spaces.
 A similar argument to that of Theorem \ref{propositionbasicisomorphisms} appears in \cite{MR2995073}, although in a different context (considering lattices of possibly unbounded real-valued continuous functions on complete metric spaces).
 See also \cite{MR2999998,MR3404615}.

-Let us reinforce the assumptions, assumed throughout this subsection, that $X$ denotes a locally compact Hausdorff space and $R$ is a totally ordered set with the order topology.
-The following is a version of Proposition \ref{propositionconstructfunction} in this setting.
+Let us reinforce the assumptions, assumed throughout this subsection, that $X$ denotes a locally compact Hausdorff space and $R$ is a totally ordered set without maximum or minimum with the order topology.
+The following is a version of Proposition \ref{propositionconstructfunction} in this setting, and is also proven by ``cutting and pasting'' (aided by the lattice operations of $R$), so we omit the details.

 \begin{proposition} Assume further that $X$ and $R$ are first-countable, and that $\theta\in C_b(X,R)$ is such that $C_c(X,\theta)$ satisfies \ref{conditionskaplansky2}.
 Suppose that $\left\{x_n\right\}_n$ is an injective sequence in $X$, converging to $x_\infty\in X$.
 Let $g_n\in C(X,R)$ be functions such that $g_n(x_n)\to \theta(x)$.